Tennessee grocery store attack: ‘He kept on shooting’

 “I was walking back towards the floral department and I heard a gunshot,” she said.
 “It sounded like it was coming from the deli.
 And I ran out the front door and they had already shot the front door.”

+“As the firing started, I dove in front of my vehicle onto the ground to provide the most cover for myself and instructed the people around me panicking, trying to get into the cars, not to get in their cars, but to actually hide,” he said.

+Then police arrived within minutes and “they swarmed that place,” Lusk said.
+He added that he used his phone to record at least two of the gunman’s final shots, and then a final gunshot on his last recording of the SWAT team on the scene.

-Lane briefed reporters at the scene afterward, calling it a sad day for his department.
+At a new briefing afterward, the police chief Lane called it a sad day for his department.

 “I’ve been involved in this for 34 years and I’ve never seen anything like it,” he said.

-The identities of the shooter and the victims were not immediately released.
-The suspect’s vehicle was in the store’s parking lot and remained there as part of the investigation, the chief said.
+The suspect’s vehicle was in the store’s parking lot and remained part of the investigation, the chief said, adding investigators were trying to determine how events unfolded.

-He added that investigators were seeking to piece together how the shooting unfolded, adding, “It’s going to take a little bit before we know what happened.”

 “Let’s get through the investigation,” Lane said.
 “Remember, we’re two hours away from the most horrific event that’s occurred in Collierville history.”